 |Market capitalisation||£4.5 billion|

 Dividend payout ratio: 340.91% of net profits

 Recently Royal Mail has paid out, on average, around 340.91% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 19.71% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Royal Mail shareholders could enjoy a 19.71% return on their shares, in the form of dividend payments.
 In Royal Mail's case, that would currently equate to about 0p per share.

 Royal Mail's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 5 December 2019 (the "ex-dividend date").

 Royal Mail's dividend payout ratio is perhaps best considered in relation to those of similar companies.

-Over the last 12 months, Royal Mail's shares have ranged in value from as little as 121.92p up to 258.6p.
+Over the last 12 months, Royal Mail's shares have ranged in value from as little as 118.856p up to 488.2942p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Royal Mail's is 1.2422.
-This would suggest that Royal Mail's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Royal Mail's is 1.5702.
+This would suggest that Royal Mail's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 To put Royal Mail's beta into context you can compare it against those of similar companies.